-- a.
-We are beholden to act strongly to stop this being passed on and creating still more offenders and victims. - b.
-The sexual abuse of young people either within the family or outside has been far more damaging that was first realised. - c.
+- i.
+We are beholden to act strongly to stop this being passed on and creating still more offenders and victims. - ii.
+The sexual abuse of young people either within the family or outside has been far more damaging that was first realised. - iii.
 The Royal Commission reported that 90% of the victims in some churches were boys.
 This is a startling figure and at odds with the percentages in the community.
 Wise prevention must factor in that in these churches, those attracted to boys (from both the fixated and non-fixated group who were having sex with adult males as well as boys) is where the bulk of the trouble has been coming from.
-It was not just that there were more perpetrators who were attracted to boys than those attracted to girls, but on average each had more victims, adding to the risk these men posed. - d.
-We can treat the offenders who were so hurt themselves during childhood with understanding and care, but it is a mistake to let that lead to giving those who offend more chances-or not reporting them-or even worse, reinstating them to positions of influence, trust or access to children.
-Each of these responses has too high a chance of leading to more victims, and just multiplying into the future the damage of the past. - e.
+It was not just that there were more perpetrators who were attracted to boys than those attracted to girls, but on average each had more victims, adding to the risk these men posed. - iv.
+We can treat the offenders who were so hurt themselves during childhood with understanding and care, but it is a mistake to let that lead to giving those who offend more chances - or not reporting them - or even worse, reinstating them to positions of influence, trust or access to children.
+Each of these responses has too high a chance of leading to more victims, and just multiplying into the future the damage of the past. - v.
 It is also a mistake to treat offenders as if they have no choice whether to offend or not.
 Abuse is always a choice, even if resisting is a hard choice.

-Some offenders now choose to lower their sex drive by using prescription drugs under medical supervision, but this is not always a simple solution.
+Some offenders now choose to lower their sex drive by using prescription drugs under medical supervision, but this is not always a simple solution. - vi.

-- f.
 Just admonishing and pronouncing forgiveness is not enough assistance.
 A good specialised program (sometimes available in jail or community) can also help offenders to see things more clearly and choose more wisely.
 This is very valuable as it can certainly reduce the overall number of children harmed in the community, but that is very different to claiming that it cures a particular offender.
-This means that while some may even stop offending, as a leader with responsibilities for the welfare of others, you cannot afford to assume this, reinstate them or relax ongoing consideration of which roles or contexts can no longer be considered safe for them. - g.
-Despite the legal definition, some who abuse youngsters aged from 11 to 15 do not consider their victims as "children" and don't see themselves "child abusers".
-You might have fewer unproductive conversations with this group if you refer to victims as "youngsters", "kids" or "minors".
-Unfortunately, as the testimony of their victims before the Royal Commission shows, these abusers are deceiving themselves because the harm done to this age group can also be massive.

-3. Teenage males make up a significant proportion of offenders against both boys and girls

-This also has implications for churches.
+This means that while some may even stop offending, as a leader with responsibilities for the welfare of others, you cannot afford to assume this, reinstate them or relax ongoing consideration of which roles or contexts can no longer be considered safe for them.

+- vii.
+Despite the legal definition, some who abuse youngsters aged from 11-15 do not consider these as 'children' and see themselves as very different to 'child abusers'.
+You might have fewer unproductive conversations with this group if you refer to victims as 'youngsters', 'kids' or 'minors'.
+Unfortunately, as the testimony of their victims before the Royal Commission shows, these abusers are deceiving themselves because the harm done to this age group can also be massive. - d.)
+Be aware that teenage males make up quite a proportion of offenders against both boys and girls.
+This also has implications for churches. - i.
-- a.
 On camps we need to be alert to boys abusing other boys as well as girls.
 If a boy seems unnaturally fearful of sharing a tent for a second night with a boy, don't just mindlessly jolly him along.
-(Report harmful sexual behaviour by minors to police, but the Royal Commission is hoping to initiate phone referral pathways for minors engaging in these behaviours.) - b.
-It is true that their teenage years may well be the only time in their lives that some offend.
-Perhaps when they were closer in age to a girlfriend who was a tad underage.
+(Report harmful sexual behaviour by minors to police, but the Royal Commission is hoping to initiate phone referral pathways for minors engaging in these behaviours.) - ii.
+It is true that their teenage years may well be the only time in their lives that some offend. (perhaps when they were closer in age to a girlfriend who was a tad underage)